How Residents in Peoria Can Keep Their Homes Cockroach-Free All Year Long

 There are some conditions that can moisten the soil around your home.
 If you have a broken gutter system, it should be repaired as quickly as possible.
 If you have a leaky spigot or pipe, that tap water can saturate the ground.

 Cockroaches will hide in and under objects found in your yard.
 If you have items that are against your home, especially piles of organic debris, roaches will use them.
 Wood piles, brush piles, and leaf piles are all examples of cockroach hiding places.
-Those cockroaches will also use an old appliance, an automobile, a piece of furniture, a toy, and similar items as harborage.
+Those cockroaches will also use an old appliance, an automobile, a piece of furniture, a toy, or similar items as harborage.
 But don't put it past them to go straight past those items to find harborage in your home.

 DIY Cockroach Management